 So, that meant that the borrower had to pay back more, to cover the interest charges that got paid back to whichever lenders chose to charge interest.

 Lenders' ability to charge interest to borrowers was removed in 2015.
 I was glad to see that happen...

 Here's some history, from Zidisha's older public forum, from soon after lenders' ability to charge interest was removed:

 And about the "Loan-Loss-Reserve Fund", its name change to the "Members Loan Fund", and why the Director made that change:

 [2015-05-08] (If memory serves, the MLF amount charged at that time was only a very small amount.
 As of earlier this month, the MLF fee no longer exists.
 It has been replaced by a refundable Credit-Risk Fee: goyimei.info/forum-threa... [thread 1899])

 When lenders here were allowed to charge interest, I always chose to charge 0% because I understand that many, many, many Zidisha borrowers experience quite a lot of hardship... and I believe that anyone with more means never should intentionally make a vulnerable person's life any more difficult than it already is.
 Rather, to the extent that we can do so, we should be trying to ease their burdens rather than adding to them.

 IMO, the question that Zidisha lenders should ask is this: Would we really need the tiny amount of money that interest would pay us on the micro-loans we've extended to borrowers, more than some of them would need that amount literally to survive?
 In most cases, I think the answer is "no" and that is why I never charged any interest to any Zidisha borrowers, and was happy to see the option to charge interest removed.

-Fitri Fauziyah, Alex Tsuma, Julie and Joost like this.
+Fitri Fauziyah, Alex Tsuma, Julie, Joost and Yna Lua like this.

 Not a member?